Bruxism and TMD Treatment in Humble, TX

 Jaw pain, teeth sensitivity, headaches, and migraines may all point to a common, but often ignored, condition – teeth grinding, also called bruxism.
 Many people do not realize that they grind their teeth since it commonly occurs at night during sleep and is an unconscious habit.

-Dr. Robert Appel has extensive training in bruxism and TMD disorders and has a passion for treating TMD.
+Dr. Robert Appel has extensive experience working with in bruxism and TMD disorders and has a passion for treating TMD.

 Dr. Appel evaluates each patient’s bite and jaw function to identify signs of bruxism or jaw problems (TMD) that often accompany a bruxing habit.
 Here are some of the tell-tale signs she will look for during your comprehensive exam: